 Q: When do I need to pay the enrollment deposit?

-Now it says:

-Q: What is the enrollment deposit and who is required to pay?